-- Include proof of IRS tax exempt status and a letter of support from the DNR property manager.
+- Include proof of IRS tax-exempt status (IRS form 501c3 tax determination letter) and a letter of support from the DNR property manager.

-- Submit all materials to Caitlin Williamson by March 1st.
+- Submit all materials to Lindsey at NRFgrants@WisConservation.org by February 1st.

 - Applicants will be notified within six weeks following the submission deadline.